johnfn/chrome-whitelist/readme.md

 * Visual interface for unblocked sites (right now it's just an array in javascript)
 * On/off switch.
 (Right now, the only way to turn it off is to disable the extension...heh.
 * Some sort of counter to show how productive you've been.
-Instead of negativity, have somrt sort of positive "you've spent 5 hours being productive today!
+Instead of negativity, have some sort of positive "you've spent 5 hours being productive today!
 Look how productive you've been over the week..."